Skip to main content

 Develop a broad overview of modern psychology and philosophy on this British Psychological Society (BPS) accredited course.

 In psychology you will study the subjects required for BPS qualification, including cognition, neuroscience, development, personality and social psychology.
 The final year will then allow you to build upon this knowledge by exploring areas of interest in greater depth.
 The vast majority of modules in this year are optional and are regularly revised in order to incorporate the latest developments in psychology.
 Recent modules have included topics such as self-control, social cognition of non-verbal behaviour and adaptive control of thought.
-Should you wish to study abroad, you can spend a term of your final year at a partner institution.
+Should you wish to study abroad, you can spend a semester of your final year at a partner institution.

 You will be able to take advantage of the Department of Psychology's neuroimaging facilities, observation rooms and research laboratories.
 Additionally, we have three in-house NHS clinics and the world-renowned Charlie Waller Institute for Evidence-Based Psychological Treatments on-site.